CDC and FDA resume Johnson & Johnson vaccine

 “We’re confident that the Jansen covid-19 vaccine meets our robust standards for safety effectiveness and quality,” Acting FDA Commissioner Janet Woodcock said.

-The federal agencies recommended the pause after six cases of a rare blood clotting disorder, out of nearly 8 million vaccines.
+The federal agencies recommended the pause after six rare blood clotting disorder cases were discovered out of the 8 million vaccines given.

 “Both agencies have full confidence that this vaccine’s known and potential benefits outweigh it’s known and potential risks,” Woodcock said.